Modern Art (c.1870-1970)

 In many ways this was the most exciting period of modern art, when everything was still possible and when the "machine" was still viewed exclusively as a friend of man.
 Artists in Paris produced a string of new styles, including Fauvism, Cubism and Orphism, while German artists launched their own school of expressionist painting.
 All these progressive movements rejected traditionalist attitudes to art and sought to champion their own particular agenda of modernism.
 Thus Cubism wanted to prioritize the formal attributes of painting, while Futurism preferred to emphasize the possibilities of the machine, and expressionism championed individual perception.

 The carnage and destruction of The Great War changed things utterly.
 By 1916, the Dada movement was launched, filled with a nihilistic urge to subvert the value system which had caused Verdun and the Somme.
 Suddenly representational art seemed obscene.
 No imagery could compete with photographs of the war dead.
 Already artists had been turning more and more to non-objective art as a means of expression.
 Abstract art movements of the time included Cubism (1908-40), Vorticism (1914-15), Suprematism (1913-18), Constructivism (1914-32), De Stijl (1917-31), Neo-Plasticism (1918-26), Elementarism (1924-31), the Bauhaus (1919-33) and the later St Ives School.
 Even the few figurative movements were distinctly edgy, such as Metaphysical Painting (c.1914-20).
+But compare the early 20th century Classical Revival in modern art and Neoclassical Figure Paintings by Picasso (1906-30).

 The Inter-war years continued to be troubled by political and economic troubles.
 Abstract painting and sculpture continued to dominate, as true-to-life representational art remained very unfashionable.
 Even the realist wing of the Surrealism movement - the biggest movement of the period - could manage no more than a fantasy style of reality.
 Meantime, a more sinister reality was emerging on the Continent, in the form of Nazi art and Soviet agit-prop.
 Only Art Deco, a rather sleek design style aimed at architecture and applied art, expressed any confidence in the future.